The deadline for this program has passed. The description below is for information purposes only.

 - Stipend: $25,000, plus up to $2,000 as a travel allowance

 - Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 p.m.
-Eastern Standard Time, October 24, 2012.
+Eastern Daylight Time, October 23, 2013.

 ACLS invites applications for the Henry Luce Foundation/ACLS Dissertation Fellowships in American Art designated for graduate students in any stage of Ph.D. dissertation research or writing.
-Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2013 for the 2013-2014 academic year.
-The fellowships may be carried out in residence at the Fellow's home institution, abroad, or at another appropriate site for the research.
+Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2014 for the 2014-2015 academic year.
+The fellowships may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
 The fellowships, however, may not be used to defray tuition costs or be held concurrently with any other major fellowship or grant.

 This program is made possible by funding from the Henry Luce Foundation.